-Serbia: TSO Co EMS kicks off construction of 400Kv transmission corridor connection with Romania4.
-April 2016. / News Serbia Energy
+Serbia: TSO Co EMS kicks off construction of 400Kv transmission corridor connection with Romania, News Serbia Energy

 TSO EMS power grid company announced that the construction of a double 400Kv long distance line, from the transformer substation Pančevo to the Romanian border, had begun.